irmen/Pyrolite/README.txt

 The source archive contains the full source, and also unit test code and a couple of example programs in the java/test/ directory.

-Pyrolite speaks Pyro4 protocol version 47 only (Pyro 4.26).
+Pyrolite speaks Pyro4 protocol version 47 only (Pyro 4.26 and later).
 The java library requires java 1.6 or newer.
-The .net library requires .net runtime 3.5.
+The .net library requires .net framework 4.0 or newer.
-The Java source was developed using Eclipse.
+The Java code was developed using Eclipse.
 The C#/.NET source was developed using mono, monodevelop and sharpdevelop.